Deeply Shape-guided Cascade for Instance Segmentation: Related Work

-\paragraph{Anchor-free methods.} The early work of anchor-free methods directly used dense sliding-windows as the candidate bounding boxes, such as DeepMask~\cite{Ref:PinheiroCD15}, SharpMask~\cite{Ref:PinheiroLCD16} and InstanceFCN~\cite{Ref:DaiHLR016}, which applied convolutional neural networks to predicting object masks in a dense sliding-window manner.
+Detection-based methods first generate candidate bounding boxes, then segment the instance mask from each of them.
+Depending on how to generate the candidate bounding boxes, detection-based methods can be categorized into two classes: anchor-free and anchor-based. \paragraph{Anchor-free methods.} The early work of anchor-free methods directly used dense sliding-windows as the candidate bounding boxes, such as DeepMask~\cite{Ref:PinheiroCD15}, SharpMask~\cite{Ref:PinheiroLCD16} and InstanceFCN~\cite{Ref:DaiHLR016}, which applied convolutional neural networks to predicting object masks in a dense sliding-window manner.
 Recent anchor-free methods design more sophisticated to generate mask proposals.
-YOLACT~\cite{Ref:Bolya19} first learned a dictionary of mask prototypes, and then predicted per-instance coefficients to linearly combine prototypes to produce an instance mask.
+YOLACT~\cite{Ref:Bolya19} first learned a dictionary of mask prototypes and then predicted per-instance coefficients to linearly combine prototypes to produce an instance mask.
 ExtremeNet~\cite{Ref:ZhouZK19} used keypoint detection to predict extreme points, which provide an octagonal approximation for an instance mask.
 PolarMask~\cite{Ref:Xie2019polarmask} built a polar representation for each instance mask and formulated instance segmentation as instance center classification and dense distance regression in a polar coordinate.
 TensorMask~\cite{Ref:ChenGHD19} revisited the paradigm of dense sliding window instance segmentation and represented masks by structured 4D tensors over a spatial domain.
+SOLO~\cite{Ref:SOLO} and its upgraded version~\cite{Ref:SOLOV2} covert instance segmentation into a classification problem by assigning categories to all pixels inside an instance according to its position and scale.
+Deep Snake~\cite{ref:PengJPLBZ20} and PolyTransform~\cite{Ref:LiangHMXHU20} predicted position offsets w.r.t. the vertices of the polygonal contour of the mask.
+CondInst~\cite{Ref:TianSC20} estimated the mask head by conditional convolution kernels~\cite{Ref:YangBLN19} to make discriminative mask predictions and eliminate feature alignment.
+These anchor-free methods mainly focus on real-time performance, and the high precision of the results is not their first priority. \paragraph{Anchor-based methods.} Anchor-based methods take anchors as references to predict region proposals as the candidate bounding boxes, and then segment each instance mask using the box as a guide~\cite{Ref:LiQDJW17,Ref:ChenHPS0A18}.
+This paradigm is known as ``detect then segment'', which is currently the dominant paradigm.
+Mask-RCNN is a representative instantiation of this paradigm, which extended the well-known anchor-based object detector, Faster R-CNN~\cite{Ref:RenNIPS15}, with a mask segmentation branch.
+Follow-up works, \emph{i.e.}, the variants of Mask-RCNN, improved it by enhancing feature pyramid with accurate localization signals existed in low-level layers~\cite{Ref:LiuQQSJ18}, re-scoring the confidence of a predicted mask to calibrate the misalignment between the mask score and its localization accuracy~\cite{Ref:HuangHGHW19,Ref:ChengWHL20}, or using a more sophisticated bounding box regression method~\cite{Ref:CaoCAKP020}.